 - See also:

 The grand and famous Musikverein building enjoys many associations with famous composers and musicians of the past and present.
 But Brahms has a particularly close connection to this concert venue.
 For example, he served as the artistic director for three years from 1872.

 The pavement outside the front entrance (just to the right as you face it) has a star for Brahms with his signature and alongside other such musical greats as Schoenberg.

 The building also played host to premieres of some of Brahms’ better-known works, including his second and third symphonies and Variations on a Theme by Haydn.

 Brahms died on April 3rd, 1897 at his home on Karlsgasse.

 The funeral service was held three days later at the Lutherische Stadtkirche church in the very centre of Vienna (at Dorotheergasse 18).
 This evangelical church can trace its roots back to a late 16th century convent church built by Elisabeth of Austria, a former queen of France.

 (The coffin’s journey to the Stadtkirche included a stop at the Musikverein for the laying of a wreath.)

-Another composer closely associated with Vienna is Joseph Haydn (1732-1809).
-His final residence is now the Haydnhaus museum.
+Another composer closely associated with Vienna is Joseph Haydn (1732-1809), and his final residence is now the Haydnhaus museum.